reyco2000/NixieClockCYD/README.md

 # 🕰️ Nixie Clock for ESP32 CYD

-A beautiful retro-style Nixie tube clock display for ESP32 with TFT display, featuring automatic time synchronization via NTP (Network Time Protocol).
+A beautiful retro-style Nixie tube clock display for ESP32 with TFT display, featuring automatic time synchronization via NTP , created for the CDY.

 ---